 Let’s compare these three pillars of hypertrophy to the three pillars of a camera tripod.

-Just like a camera tripod which has three pillars, hypertrophy tripod also has three pillars.
-Of the three legs of a camera tripod, if one leg is shorter or longer, the camera will become unstable, loose equilibrium and fall.
-In a similar analogy, if any leg of the hypertrophy tripod is shorter, longer or missing altogether, it may result in reduced hypertrophy or no hypertrophy at all.
+Just like a camera tripod which has three pillars, a hypertrophy tripod also has three pillars.
+Of the three legs of a camera tripod, if one leg is shorter or longer, the camera will become unstable, lose equilibrium and crash.
+In a similar analogy, if any pillar of the hypertrophy tripod is shorter, longer or missing altogether, it may result in reduced hypertrophy or no hypertrophy at all.

-Let’s try understanding what each leg of the hypertrophy tripod means and why is each leg equally important.
+Let’s try understanding what each leg of the hypertrophy tripod means and why is each pillar equally important.

-We bench press, dead-lift, squat, etc.; deploying resistance to the muscles.
+We bench press, dead-lift, squat, etc., deploying resistance to the muscles.
 Muscles are challenged with each repetition to work beyond their capability.
 When muscles face this type of challenge, microtrauma occurs at the cellular level.
 Workout by itself is highly catabolic.
-It breaks down the muscle, which is unacceptable to the body.
+It breaks down the muscle, and this is unacceptable to the body.

 Progressive overload is a stimulant for hypertrophy.

-Progressive overload would only remain a stimulus for hypertrophy unless your diet is fortified or supplemented with enough first-class protein.
+Progressive overload would only remain a stimulus for hypertrophy unless our diet is fortified or supplemented with enough first-class protein.
 Protein is the only component capable of muscle repair.
-Protein will repair the microtrauma caused by progressive overload and would help the body in the process of super-compensation, making it stronger and fitter.
+Protein will repair the microtrauma caused by progressive overload and help muscle super-compensation, making our body stronger and fitter.

 The amount of first-class protein consumption depends on the extent of microtrauma damage.
-If you end up falling short of first-class protein, hypertrophy may not occur.
+If we end up falling short on first-class protein, hypertrophy may not occur.

-First-class protein relates to animal sources of protein like milk, curd, meat, eggs etc. and should be ideally chosen over the inferior second class protein relating to plant sources like pulses, cereals etc. First-class proteins are better absorbed as they are complete protein sources, while second-class proteins are not efficiently absorbed as they are incomplete proteins.
+We should always choose first-class protein over the inferior second class protein relating to plant sources like pulses, cereals etc. First-class protein relates to animal protein sources like milk, curd, meat, eggs etc. First-class proteins are better absorbed as they are complete protein sources, while second-class proteins are not efficiently absorbed as they are incomplete proteins.

-With first-class protein, all other macronutrients and micronutrients should be consumed in enough quantities to ensure optimal hypertrophy.
+Along with first-class protein, all other macronutrients and micronutrients should be consumed in enough quantities to ensure optimal hypertrophy.
 Always choose nutrients with high biological value.
-Micronutrients like calcium, vitamin C, vitamin E, B-complex vitamins, trace elements etc. play a key role in repairing microtrauma.
+Micronutrients like calcium, vitamin C, vitamin E, B-complex vitamins, trace elements etc., play a crucial role in repairing microtrauma.